20 Must-Visit Places to Travel in Summer in the USA

 source-michaelmatti

-Cannon Beach is famous for Haystack Rock.
+Cannon Beach is famous for Haystack Rock, a massive sea stack that sits right on the shore.

 How to Save Money on Your Summer Trip